eliyas5044/aws-s3-backup/README.md

 POSTGRES_PORT=5432
 ```

-## Notes
-- Use `nosql.py` for manual ID inputs if you don't want to connect to a database.
-- Ensure your AWS IAM role has permissions for `s3:ListObjects`, `s3:GetObject`, and `s3:PutObject`.
+---

+### Contributing
+Contributions are welcome!
+Feel free to fork the repository, submit issues, or create pull requests.

+---

-## License
+### License
 This project is licensed under the MIT License.
+See the `LICENSE` file for details.